aidos-lab/mantra/README.md

 ## Examples

 Under the `examples` folder we have included two notebooks.
-The first notebook contains an example for training Graph Neural Network with our dataset and the second notebook contains an analysis of the data distribution.
+The first notebook contains an example for training a Graph Neural Network with the MANTRA dataset while
+the second notebook contains an analysis of the data distribution.